ka-architect/aws-solutions-architect-associate/topics/data/databases/README.md

 - The more distinct partition key values that your workload accesses, the more those requests will be spread across the partitioned space
 - The less distinct partition key values, the less evenly spread it would be across the partitioned space, which effectively slows the performance
 - You will use your provisioned throughput more efficiently as the ratio of partition key values accessed to the total number of partition key values increases
 - Composite primary key will provide more partition for the table and in turn, improves the performance.
+- Fully managed NoSQL DB, no need to provision hardware like RDS
+- Made up of tables that must contain a private key (partition key + optional sort key)
+- Supports rapidly evolving schemas unlike RDBMS
+- Max data size is 400KB, data must be of type: Scalar (standard), Document (list/map), or Set (string, number, binary sets)
+- Can have TTL set on rows to expire data (sessions)

+## Global Tables
+- DynamoDB tables that are replicated across regions, that can be replicated both ways
+- must have DynamoDB streams enabled
+- low latency access in multiple regions, R/W to table in any region (Active/Active)

+## Backup
+- Point In Time Recovery or On-Demand backups
+- Export to S3, Import from S3
+- Use athena to query the backups, ETL on top of backups

+## DynamoDB Capacity Modes
+- **Read Capacity Units (RCU)** and **Write Capacity Units (WCU)**
+- Provisioned mode: plan R/W per second ahead of time, pay for RCU and WCU (default)
+- On-Demand mode: no RCU/WCU planning needed, scales to workload, pay per use
+    - Great for steep, sudden spikes on DB

+## Dynamo DB Accelerator (DAX)
+- fully managed in memory cache for DynamoDB used to resolve read congestion
+- no need to modify app logic, because its compatible with DB APIs
+- can be used with elasticache, DAX is better for individual objects cache, query and scan cache

+## Dynamo DB Streams
+- store ordered stream of all table actions in real time with 24 hour retention, limited consumers, can be processed via lambda/KDS
+- KDS streams has 1 year retention, more consumers and more processing

-## S3
+# S3
 - Serverless, infinite scaling, 5TB max file size, allows versioning
 - key-value store for big objects
 - Many tiers managed via lifecycle policy
 - Improve performace with batch operations, multi-part upload, S3 Transfer Accelerator
 - Client and Server Side encryption

-## DocumentDB
+# DocumentDB
 - AWS managed version of MongoDB that stores, queries, and indexes JSON data
 - Supports millions of requests per second
 - Similar deployment as Aurora, auto-scaling for storage

-## Neptune
+# Neptune
 - Fully managed GraphDB, used for graph data sets with relationships
 - Can store and query billions of relations
 - **Neptune Streams:** realtime ordered sequence of every change in the DB, accessible via REST

-## Keyspaces
+# Keyspaces
 - AWS managed Cassandra NoSQL database, allows Cassandra Query Language (CQL)
 - Serverless and scalable, auto scales tables up and down based on traffic
 - 1000s of requests per second
 - Similar capacity modes as DynamoDB

-## Amazon Time Stream
+# Amazon Time Stream
 - AWS Managed, serverless, scalable TimeSeries DB
 - Can scale storage and analysis of trillions of events per day
 - Great for IOT, near real-time analytics